 After you have done the above, and if you didn't already start with the URL that matches the Site Area conditions, you can then visit the URL that matches the Site Area.
 You should then be viewing either the Original or one of the Variations, depending on which is randomly selected by the experiment.

 Also, be aware that adding a special audience might affect your ability to match the Site Area and goal URL conditions.
 You would have to take this into account.
-More information can be found in this article.

 QA Stages in Convert